theolivenbaum/resin/README.md

 Nobody shall ever run a fifth analysis pass.
 That door is strictly forbidden!

+## Scoped querying

+To find all documents with title "Rambo" or "First Blood" but only if the genre is "books":

+	+(title:rambo title:first blood) -(genre:books)

 ## Create your own collection and query it!

 ### POST a JSON document to the WRITE endpoint